 Controlled Company Status, Director Independence and Committees.
 Because of Valhi's ownership of 83.1% of our common stock, we are considered a controlled company under the listing standards of the NYSE.
 Pursuant to the listing standards, a controlled company may choose not to have a majority of independent directors, independent compensation, nominating or corporate governance committees or charters for these committees.
 We have chosen not to have a majority of independent directors or an independent nominating or corporate governance committee or charters for these committees.
 Our board of directors believes that the full board of directors best represents the interests of all of our shareholders and that it is appropriate for all matters that would be considered by a nominating or corporate governance committee to be considered and acted upon by the full board of directors.
-Applying the NYSE director independence standards without any additional categorical standards, the board of directors has determined that Cecil H. Moore, Jr., Thomas P. Stafford and Terry N. Worrell are independent and have no material relationship with us other than serving as our directors.
+Applying the NYSE director independent and have no material relationship with us other than serving as our directors.
 While the members of our management development and compensation committee currently satisfy the independence requirements of the NYSE, we have chosen not to satisfy all of the NYSE listing standards for a compensation committee.